+115015D

-Course Details CRICOS Course Code 115015D Melbourne Campus & Multiple Practical locations Location This program is delivered in the classroom and through structured self- study.
-Practical face to face training is Delivery Mode provided in carpentry workshops and live construction sites.
-96 weeks, including 75 study weeks and 21 weeks of holidays Duration 20 hours a week in classroom and 4 hours of structured self-Study Load study.
-Fees Refer to Fee Schedule Overview
+This program is delivered in the classroom and through structured self- study.
+Practical face to face training is provided in carpentry workshops and live construction sites.

 This is a trade qualification for carpenters in residential and commercial workplaces.
-It manufacturing. includes setting out. constructing, assembling, installing and repairing products made using timber and nontimber materials.
+It includes setting out, manufacturing, constructing, assembling, installing and repairing products made using timber and non-timber materials.